vdeminstitute/vdemdata/README.md

 This package contains the most recent V-Dem dataset (v9) and provides some additional functions:

 * `vdem`: Load the dataset
+* `fill_vdem`: Load the dataset with filled election variables (observed only in election years, after filled with values of election years to facilitate country-year obs.)
 * `var_info`: Print to the console basic information on a specific variable as given in the codebook
 * `find_var`: Search variables via keywords